SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 ### Batteries

 There are a bunch of options for batteries, but the most commonly used is a 3.7v Li-ion Polymer battery in the 804040 form factor.
 You need one per each Wemos D1 Mini you're using.
-These are easily purchased at Aliexpress in both a 10 pack for $24 ([Aliexpress](https://www.aliexpress.com/item/1005002559604104.html)) or a 4 pack (you will need to get one additional) [Aliexpress](https://www.aliexpress.com/item/33021202630.html) ($15 total).
+These are easily purchased at Aliexpress in both a 10 pack for $24 ([Aliexpress](https://www.aliexpress.com/item/1005002559604104.html)) or a 5 pack [Aliexpress](https://www.aliexpress.com/item/3256803961495200.html) ($15).

 ### Charging board - TP4056